Apple Announces iPhone X With Edge-To-Edge Display, Wireless Charging and No Home Button - Slashdot

 Android literally doesn't exist after you've drunk some of Apple's juice.
 It's invisible to you.

-So along with the new sensors (Score:2)
+So along with the new sensors (Score:2, Interesting)

 they brought back the headphone jack, right?
 Because they were able to jam so much other new things why not also find the room for something that caused much consternation last time around?
 It's only right to confirm their commitment to the consumer and are willing to admit they made an error in removing it, right?